pathosense/taiyaki/README.md

 The script **bin/prepare_mapped_reads.py** prepares a file containing mapped signals.
 This file is the main ingredient used to train a basecalling model.

 The simplest workflow looks like this.
 The flow runs from top to bottom and lines show the inputs required for each stage.
 The scripts in the Taiyaki package are shown, as are the files they work with.
+All steps executed by Bonito are indicated with an *.

                        fast5 files
                       /          \